At My Fingertips

 Learn How to Use the Toolbox

-Abstraction is at the core of Pytamaro's design.
+Abstraction is at the core of programming.
+PyTamaro's design reflects the paramount importance of abstraction.

 You might have realized that the library itself is particularly small in terms of the number of functions it provides.
 This means that you have to write the code to create almost all but the very basic graphics: a good opportunity to develop your programming skills!